The sites you've made so far don't look great, compared to many on the web. This part of the course is about the Cool Stuff. Making sites that:

 Websites always change.
 New products, new people, new blog articles, changing email addresses and telephone numbers... things always change.

 How you make a site, affects how easy it is to update it.
 Say you have a site with 1,000 pages.
 Adding a menu link to every page might take you a week, or five minutes, depending on how the site is set up.

 Making a professional site from scratch, one that does everything right, is really, really hard.
 The solution?
 Don't make sites from scratch.

 Twitter made a framework called Bootstrap.
 It's a bunch of templates, along with stylesheets, and other things.
 We can copy the templates, and change them as we want.

 Oh, and it's free.
 Free is good.

 Bootstrap can be a bit tricky to use.
 It sounds easy.
 Just copy and paste, right?
-But some of the templates are complicated, and easy to mess up when you're customizing them.
+But some templates are complicated, and easy to mess up when you're customizing them.

 Let's start by looking at page layouts, and some BS (Bootstrap) components.